 Visualisation information guidance

-LI Advice Note 1/11 Advice on photography and photomontage and the formal answers to questions also cover visualisation in the context of landscape and visual impact assessment.
+LI Advice Note 1/11 Advice on photography and photomontage and the formal answers to questions also cover visualisation using these specific techniques.
+This document is in the process of being revised by a working group led by Bill Blackledge CMLI.

 Whilst it is important to take a proportionate approach, guidance prepared by SNH relating to the visual representation of wind farms gives further useful insight into visualisation techniques in general, which may be helpful in developing approaches in other situations.

-There may be more information in the Technical Resources Section or please email Head of Technical & Professional Services: .
+There may be more information in the Technical Resources Section or please email us: .